Men's Maverick Pro Fullsuit

 - If you are in between sizes, we recommend you go up a size.

 - The Maverick Elite has a different size chart, which is available on that product page.

 - In the Maverick Pro we use only the very best neoprene in the world from the Yamamoto Corporation, which is located in Japan.
 Yamamoto neoprene is limestone-based and has a different cell structure than the more commonly used petroleum-based neoprenes from Taiwan and Korea.
 It is stretchier, returns to form better, and offers an excellent insulation-to-weight ratio.
 Yamamoto makes a variety of neoprene types, and we use a few different ones (for different reasons) in varying thicknesses, in our suits.
 We also use different nylon and polyester liners on the inside of the suit to balance stretch, water absorption and support.
 The Maverick Pro contains #40, #39, and Aerodome neoprene variants in a variety of thicknesses.

 - The forearms of the Maverick Pro are a premium stretch-woven textile from Italy that's used in olympic swimming suits.
 The woven textile provides more strength and natural compression than a traditional knit fabric, and this results in more durability and performance for you.
 The purpose of the textile forearm is to maximize proprioception — or feel — in the water.
 Swimming fast is all about feel for the water, and strategically placed textile is better than plain or coated neoprene.

 LOW CUT NECK

 - Our wetsuit uses a low cut neck to seal out water but prevent choking/constriction.
-We still recommend using Body Glide or TriSlide as best practice to eliminate chafing.
+We still recommend using Body Glide as best practice to eliminate chafing.
 Our neck line uses Yamamoto #40, an extra little attention to detail, to maximize stretch and comfort.